MrPicklePinosaur/sped/README.md

 **c** - change the contents of the current line

+**o/O** - insert line after/before current line

+**d** - delete current line

 **w** - saves file

 **q** - exists the program

 ### FAQ

+**what is the point of this**

+obviously, we live in a day and age where we have the comfort of visual editors, so line editors like these have become obsolete. i simply wanted to work on a relatively easy to implement project so i can learn some assembly.

 **are you insane**